aidantze/projects.github.io/README.md

 ### ass2 - RESTful API

+> [!NOTE]
-*One of my favourite assignments I've ever done!*
+> This project is one of my most favourite assignments I've ever done!

 Created a RESTful API which extracts relevant data from the Deutsche Bahn (German high speed train network) database and uses Google Gemini to create a tourism guide.
 The API contains the following features, all polished with endpoints and swaggerdoc adhering to RESTful API Design guidelines:
 - Create and edit stops